scala/scala3/docs/docs/reference/contextual/extension-methods.md

     def + (y: T): T = summon[Numeric[T]].plus(x, y)
 ```

-If an extension method has type parameters, they come immediately after the `def` and are followed by the extended parameter.
+If an extension method has type parameters, they come immediately after `extension` and are followed by the extended parameter.
 When calling a generic extension method, any explicitly given type arguments follow the method name.
 So the `second` method could be instantiated as follows.
 ```scala
   List(1, 2, 3).second[Int]